 The leaves on the sweet gum trees (sometimes mistakenly referred to as maple leaves) change colour to different shades of yellow, orange, and red.
 And as the trees that surround them continue to stay green, this contrast of colours is truly a beautiful sight to behold!

-In fact, this is your only chance to experience “autumn colours” in Hong Kong!
+In fact, this is your best chance to experience “autumn colours” in Hong Kong!
+The other location where you can catch red leaves in Hong Kong is the Lau Shui Heung Reservoir.

 How To Get To The Sweet Gum Woods